-What Does Field Service Software Actually Cost?
+What Does Scheduling Software Actually Cost?

 TL;DR

-Most field service software costs $50-$300+ per month per user, with hidden fees for setup, training, and add-ons that can double the sticker price.
+Most scheduling and field service software costs $50-$300+ per month per user, with hidden fees for setup, training, and add-ons that can double the sticker price.
 Small teams overpay because pricing models are built for large operations.
 Here is a real cost breakdown and what to look for.

 The Pricing Page Never Tells the Full Story

-Go to any field service software website and you will see a clean pricing table.
+Go to any scheduling or field service software website and you will see a clean pricing table.
 Three tiers, maybe four.
 The starter plan looks reasonable at $49/month.
 The recommended plan is $149/month.
 Enterprise says "Contact us."

 By the time you sign, a solo operator is paying $1,800-$3,000 per year for software.
 A 3-person team is looking at $5,400-$9,000.
 For scheduling.